schuhva/Music-Generation/doc/releases/3.03/Base_01.rst

 3.03 Chord pattern and Timpani
 ==============================

--  using Chord pattern like in the versions 2.08 and 2.09
+-  Using Chord pattern like in the versions 2.08 and 2.09
--  adding a easy Drumm funktion contr the volume.
+-  Adding a easy drum function controlled by the volume.
--  The Range and the acceptance funktions are not in use.
+-  The range and the acceptance functions are not in use.

 .. code:: python3